How some celebrities reacted to Ofori-Atta's sacking, Akufo-Addo's reshuffle

 Source: www.ghanaweb.com

-More shocking of latest update was that Finance Minister Ken Ofori Atta was one of the unlucky ministers sacked.
+More shocking was the fact that Finance Minister, Ken Ofori Atta, was one of the unlucky ministers who had been sacked by the president.

-The finance minister has been the subject of calls for his sacking following years of economic hardships that have plagued the country.
+For several months, the finance minister had been under pressure with calls for his sacking increasing following years of economic hardship in the country.

 In light of that, many Ghanaians, including celebrities have taken to social media to react to the development.